mtrevisan/HunLinter/README.md

 This file could be used as a reminder of all the flag that can be added to a word and their meaning.

 The filename has to be the language (as specified in the option `LANG` inside the `.aff` file), and the extension `.aid` (eg. for Venetan: `vec.aid`).

+<a name="how-to-ordering"></a>
+### Ordering table columns
+It is possible to sort certain columns of the tables, just click on the header of the column.
+The sort order will cycle between ascending, descending, and unsorted.

 <a name="how-to-copy"></a>
 ### Copying text